 Spinal Cord Injury Patients’ Yoga Experiences

+Next, we’ll share Joe’s yoga experience.
+Joe’s C6 spinal cord injury resulted in paralysis of both the arms and legs.
 He started yoga because he was sick of feeling so helpless at home.

-Through yoga, he has become more in tune with his body and has improved his ability to transfer in and out of his wheelchair.
+Through yoga, he has become more in-tune with his body and has improved his ability to transfer in and out of his wheelchair.

-It isn’t for everyone, but it’s relatively low-risk, and it’s emotional, psychological, and physical benefits make it worth trying at least once.
+If you’ve been having difficulties coping after spinal cord injury, consider practicing yoga.
+It isn’t for everyone, but it’s relatively low-risk, and its emotional, psychological, and physical benefits make it worth trying.
+Namaste!